JonSno29/JS-Note-Taker/README.md

   In the root directory, run "npm install" to install all dependencies,

-  then in the browser type in "http://localhost:3000", type  "npm start" so I can test and use the note taker.
+  then in the browser type in "http://localhost:3000", type  "npm start" so I can

+  test and use the note taker.

+  public/assets/Screen Shot for note taker.png

 ## Contributions: